allanmathenge/vapezone/storefront/README.md

 The app router folder structure represents the routes of the Starter.
 In this case, the structure is as follows:

 - The root directory is represented by the `[countryCode]` folder.
 This indicates a dynamic route based on the country code.
-The this will be populated by the countries you set up in your Medusa server.
+The this will be populated by the countries you set up in your server.
 The param is then used to fetch region specific prices, languages, etc.
 - Within the root directory, there two Route Groups: `(checkout)` and `(main)`.
 This is done because the checkout flow uses a different layout.
 All other parts of the app share the same layout and are in subdirectories of the `(main)` group.
 Route Groups do not affect the url.
 - Each of these subdirectories may have further subdirectories.
 For instance, the `account` directory has `addresses` and `orders` subdirectories.
 The `orders` directory further has a `details` subdirectory, which itself has a dynamic `[id]` subdirectory.
 - This nested structure allows for specific routing to various pages within the application.
 For example, a URL like `/account/orders/details/123` would correspond to the `account > orders > details > [id]` path in the router structure, with `123` being the dynamic `[id]`.